 In cases of IMMEDIATE THREAT to you or others, immediately call Public Safety 810.762.3335.

 - Have a private conversation with the student to discuss the disruptions you are observing and possible remedies for the situation.

 - Follow up with a written summary to the student, re-stating your expectations and consequences for continued disruption.

 - Students who chronically disrupt classes and interfere with the learning environment may be asked to leave the class.
 Public Safety may be called to remove the student if necessary.

 - Consulting your Department Chair or Dean may be helpful in developing a plan for dealing with a disruptive student.

-- Faculty can consult with the Vice Chancellor of Campus Inclusion and Student Life and may consider filing a conduct complaint with the Office of Student Conduct and Community Standards.
+- Faculty can consult with the Office of the Dean of Students and may consider filing a formal conduct complaint.

 - Formal disciplinary action may include: Disciplinary reprimand, probation, suspension or dismissal.